 - 5km of walking and wading along the magical Green Gully

-Taking advantage of 2 bank holiday days, we escaped our desks and headed North to the Oxley Wild Rivers National Park.
+Taking advantage of two bank holidays, we escaped our desks and headed north to the Oxley Wild Rivers National Park.
 The Green Gully Track is a fair old drive from Sydney (8 hours) but worth every minute.

 The late night arrival along 40km of track was surreal and we were given a taster of the beautiful wildlife we were to see over the next four days.